-Bare rooted trees are usually cheaper than containerised stock, but have a short window for planting – generally within 48 hours of lifting from the nursery.
+Bare rooted trees are usually cheaper than containerised stock, but have a short window for planting – generally within 48 hours of lifting from the nursery, extended to a week if refrigerated.
 Plants that aren’t bare-rooted can be kept until they grow out of their containers, so planting is more flexible.

 Prepare the area to be planted

 The most important things you can do to give your trees the best chance of survival are: